tonghuikang/draw-sgp-electoral-boundaries/README.md

 # Inaccuracies

 - NS21 should be craved from NS19
-- SK18 should be craved from SK17, and also some rearrangements in SK19 to SK23
+- SK18 should be craved from SK17

 For now I will work with the inaccuracies.
 This can be fixed later.